allaboutevemirolive/spring-boot-hot-reload/README.md

 By identifying and terminating the process occupying the designated port, we effectively create a mechanism that stops and restarts the Spring Boot application as needed.

-The combination of these three elements—`loop-run.sh`, `watch-kill.sh`, and the `Spring Boot server process`—creates an efficient automatic hot-reloading system that restarts your application whenever code changes are detected.

 ## Key Features

 - Automatic rebuilding and restarting after file changes